 This DIY toy using recyclables is real easy to set up.
-I used toilet paper rolls and kitchen towel rolls, egg container and duct tape.
+I used toilet paper rolls and kitchen towel rolls, egg containers and duct tape.

 I stuck the rolls to the cabinet(choosing the cabinet so we can use magnets later too) with the duct tape.
 I suppose it would look more pretty if you paint the recyclables, but this was an impromptu idea to keep W busy while I worked.

-W(13 months) got the big pompoms to throw into the rolls.
+W(13 months here) got the big pompoms to throw into the rolls.
 He enjoyed this for a while, and the next day found it himself and started playing without any prompt.

-For L(3.5yrs), I made it a bit more tricky, first by giving her a peg to use it to pick up the pompoms and throw it in.
 Also, she got different sizes.
 Then we made the magnets, using colored foam circles on round magnets.
-I placed the different colors at different rolls, and she had to throw the right color pompoms into the right roll.
-Color sorting practise.
+I placed the different colors at different rolls, and she had to throw the right color pompoms into the right roll for color sorting practice.